xixiaofinland/xixiao.github.io/content/finter-2.md

 retrieved can exist or not.
 This is where the `<Option>` and `<Result>` come into use.

-In Rust, majority of standard lib function calls returning either `<Option>` or `<Result>`, which our code needs to deal with.
+In Rust, a plenty of standard lib function calls involving either `<Option>` or `<Result>`, which our code needs to deal with.
 This feels a bit tedious but also guarantees a better code quality.
-It's uncomfortably hard if we simply want to build quick-and-dirty try-out solutions.
+It's uncomfortably hard if we simply want to build quick-and-dirty throw-away solutions.
 But I trust it is the right way to train programming skills.

 ## Error handling